Board Policies

 (b) modify and approve it;

 (c) instruct the Committee to consider additional matters and propose a revised draft performance evaluation in the future.
-When the Board adopts the performance evaluation, the Chair shall provide a copy to the President and meet with the President to discuss it.
+When the Board adopts the performance evaluation, the President Evaluation Committee shall provide a copy to the President and meet with the President to discuss it.

 BPR 4: EMERGENCY EXECUTIVE SUCCESSION

 In order to protect the Board from sudden loss of Presidential services, the President may not have fewer than two other executives familiar with Board and Presidential issues and processes.
-The President will designate to the Board each year, at the organizational meeting, his or her recommended line of succession.
+The President will designate to the Board each year, at the organizational meeting in July, their recommended line of succession.

 BPR 5: APPOINTMENT OF ACTING PRESIDENT